-Stress affects 100% of adults, yet 100% of adults do not develop depression.
+Stress affects 100% of adults; and yet, not 100% of adults develop depression.

 Stress can (seem to) cause depression in a few different ways.

-Generally, when people feel stressed, their problem solving skills aren’t optimal.
-Without the stress, the person’s coping and problem solving skills may be effective enough.
+Generally, when a person feels stressed, her problem-solving skills aren’t optimal.
+Without the stress, her coping and problem-solving skills may be effective enough.

-Stress can also lead to people neglecting self-care.
-Or to engaging in behaviors that harm their health, such as smoking or drinking alcohol.
+Stress can also lead a person to neglect self-care or engage in behaviors that harm her health, such as smoking or drinking alcohol.

 The effects of depression can create or intensify stress.

 Depression disrupts life.
-It’s often associated with withdrawing from people and instead isolating yourself.
-And not doing things you usually enjoy doing.
+It’s associated with withdrawing from people, isolating, and not doing things you usually enjoy doing.